 The subjects’ limbic systems were monitored during the fMRI and subsequent reporting, but the subjects’ limbic system areas weren’t activated during any of the experiments.

-The study thereby demonstrated that both task participation and subjective beliefs about the tasks were only cerebral exercises.
+The researchers demonstrated that both task participation and subjective beliefs about the tasks were only cerebral exercises.

 - We feel anxious even when making a choice from multiple good options